juicycleff/ultimate-backend/README.md

 ### Running the databases

-Consul, Mongodb, redis, and eventstore all need to be started first as our microservices need to connect to them.
+Consul, Mongodb, redis, memcached, and eventstore all need to be started first as our microservices need to connect to them.

 Start consul locally
 ```bash